-- Porter’s Five Forces is a time-honored strategy execution framework built around the competition in your industry.
-Who are your rivals and what are they doing?
+Porter’s Five Forces is another tool used to find these inputs.
+It’s a time-honored strategy execution framework built around the competition in your industry.
+Who are your rivals?
+What are they doing?
 You then need to look at the threat of substitutes.
 Is there another product consumers could purchase instead of your industry’s product, for example, substituting natural gas or solar for coal when it comes to electricity generation?

 You now have all the background information necessary to create your strategic plan!
-But this plan doesn’t live in a vacuum—so it’s best to revisit (or create!) your mission and vision statements before getting into the nuts and bolts of the planning process.
-Remember:
+But this plan doesn’t live in a vacuum—so we’ll start by revisiting your mission and vision statements and then get into the nuts and bolts of the planning process.

 Where the mission is timeless, your vision is time-bound and more tangible.

 Two tools that will help build your mission and vision statements:

 If you’ve already created mission and vision statements, confirm that both are aligned with your current strategy before proceeding to the next step.

 During your search for strategic planning tools, you’ve almost certainly come across a Strategy Pyramid (shown below).
 This pyramid can be visualized in countless different ways, the order of the pyramid isn’t what’s important.
 The importance lies in ensuring you’ve chosen the elements in the pyramid that work best for your organization, and making sure those components are going to help you achieve strategic success.